|

 Adjacency relations can be requested either with

-TriangleTraitsBuilder.addHalfEdge()
+TriangleTraitsBuilder.addHalfEdge() or

-With the former, Mesh.createTriangle
+With the former, Mesh.createTriangle creates

-instances and adjacency operations
+TriangleHE instances and adjacency operations

-are performed by an HalfEdge
+are performed by an HalfEdge.
+With the latter,

-Mesh.createTriangle
+Mesh.createTriangle creates

-instances which directly store
+TriangleVH instances which directly store

 adjacency relations.